-We are fortunate to have the backing of a number of celebrity supporters who are ambassadors for the charity.
-Many of whom have pledged their support to the charity because of their personal experiences of kidney disease.
+We are fortunate to have the support of a number of celebrities who are ambassadors for the charity.
+Many who support us because of their personal experiences of kidney disease.

-They’re committed to raising greater awareness about the dangers posed by this life-threatening condition, while also promoting the vital work we as an organisation do to help those affected by it.
+Our ambassadors are committed to raising greater awareness about the life-limiting condition of kidney disease, while promoting the vital work we do to help those affected by it.

 From France, Chef Bruno has resided in both the UK and Australia.
 He has had a successful career and has written three cookbooks and has appeared on BBC’s Hot Chefs, Junior and adult Masterchef and Austrailia’s The Great South East.

 David is a former Grand Prix racer, three-time Le Mans winner and is brand owner of the Brabham Group Ltd consultancy firm.
 David's father, Formula One world champion Sir Jack Brabham, suffered from kidney disease and sadly passed away in May 2014.
 David is committed to championing Kidney Research UK, most recently supporting our charity partnership with the Silverstone Festival.

 Ed represented Team GB in Alpine skiing at the Vancouver 2010 Olympic Winter Games.

 Frances Edmonds is an acknowledged expert in the business of cross-cultural communication.